For most self-employed contractors and freelancers, the end of the financial year can be a stressful and confusing time.

 - How Hnry Helps

 If all goes to plan, this guide will ensure that you get through all of the financial admin (hopefully) unscathed.
-And if the following Guide leaves you feeling even more overwhelmed then when you started out, don’t worry - you can just leave all of your financial admin to Hnry.
+And if the following Guide leaves you feeling, even more, overwhelmed than when you started out, don’t worry - you can just leave all of your financial admin to Hnry.

 What You’ll Need to Know